Skip to main content

 Medical support

-Christchurch Central Drop-in
+Christchurch Central Acute Clinics

-Medical, youth work, and employment support at 1/25 Churchill St:
+Medical support at 1/25 Churchill St:

 If you need to see a doctor or nurse, we can help.